 Anthropology at the University of Hawaiʻi

-As an original land grant institution, the University of Hawai`i shoulders particular responsibility to the community.
+As an original land grant institution, the University of Hawaiʻi at Mānoa shoulders particular responsibilities to ‘āina and the Kānaka ‘Ōiwi (Indigenous Hawaiians) and local communities of Hawai‘i.
 We recognize the fragility of island ecosystems – including their cultural, intellectual, and natural resources.
-Thus, we place firm commitment in upholding responsibilities to those resources, exploring past conditions of settlement, challenging existing stereotypes of interaction, and developing means of leadership in ourselves and our students for the future.
+These resources and the communities that they are a part of are tied together through webs of relationality represented by the concept of pilina.
+The interdependent relations between communities, land, and cultural practice frame our understanding of anthropology.
+Thus, we place firm commitment in upholding responsibilities to those relationships by exploring past conditions of settlement, engaging and learning from communities, challenging existing stereotypes of interaction, and developing means of leadership in ourselves and our students for the future.
 The broad-based knowledge upheld by anthropology provides us with the strength of our differences to embrace that stewardship.
-This is how we conceptualize kuleana.
+The education and training of students, the empowerment of communities, the fostering and nurturing of mutually respectful and supportive relationships between faculty and students, and the promotion of an ethical and community-responsive anthropology are our kuleana.

 We extend the concept of kuleana to